DalinJiang/EO-Africa-SWAM/README.md

 SWAM Chl-a and TSM data during 2015 and 2025 with a spatial resolution of 20 m for the six water bodies will be freely available upon publishing.

 ## 5. License
+The GPL-3.0 license is applied to the code.

 ## 6. Project PI
 * Marie Smith, CSIR, South Africa (MSmith2@csir.co.za)